k2view-academy/K2View-Academy/articles/26_fabric_security_iam/15_user_IAM_SAML_Okta_setup.md

 # Okta SAML Setup Guide

-This article describes the setup and integration steps to connect your Single-Sign-On account at Okta to Fabric and get the benefits of easy sign-in, along with authentication and authorization control via your admin tools.
+This article describes the setup and integration steps to connect your Single-Sign-On account at Okta to Fabric, allowing you to enjoy the benefits of easy sign-in, as well as authentication and authorization control through your admin tools.

 ## Prerequisite Requirements

 - Admin access to Okta.
 - Access to Fabric configuration settings.
-For more information about SAML configuration at Fabric please see [here](/articles/26_fabric_security/13_user_IAM_configuration.md#saml-configuration).
+For more information about SAML configuration at Fabric, please see [here](/articles/26_fabric_security/13_user_IAM_configuration.md#saml-configuration).

 ## Configuration instructions: At Okta

-#### Select Fabric from Okta App Gallery
+#### Select Fabric from the Okta App Gallery

-1. Log into the Okta Admin console as an Admin.
+1. Log in to the Okta Admin console as an Admin.

 2. In the Admin Console, go to **Applications** > **Applications** via the left navigation bar.